benbrunyee/fulcrum-export-import/notes.md

 # After

-New Survey App - Demo records (title):
+New Survey App - Demo records (title)

 - Q22222
 - Bill Cooper, Q12740
 - Bob, Q999999
 - Seasick Steve, 0987654321 (x2)

-Change:
+Change

 - "proximity_to_other_property_buildings" to "Proximity to buildings outside the site"
 - "Close to water? (within 2 metres)" to "Close to a water body? (within 1 metre of the top of the bank)" (visibility logic to show next 3 fields below)

-Add fields:
+Add fields

 - "EA spraying near water authorisation status"
   - "pending"